Legislative Assembly for the ACT: 2011 Week 02 Hansard (Thursday, 10 March 2011) . . Page.. 721 ..

 The bill we are debating today is touted as allowing clarity for industry, particularly those who use minerals that may or may not contain asbestos in a form that poses no health risk.
 The minister’s introductory speech gives tremolite as an example.
 It can be in an asbestos form—that is, carrying fibres—or a non-asbestos form—that is, carrying crystals.
 This mineral in its crystal form is used by jewellers to make jewellery.
 The amendment would allow them to continue in their trade using the crystal form of the mineral without being in fear of contravening the act or regulations, or any of the importation prohibitions there are on asbestos.

 However, as I have already said, the bill also carries some quite confusing terminology.
-Whereas on the one hand, the bill omits the expression "asbestos product"from the act, the regulation continues to refer to "asbestos product".
-Like the definition that we discussed recently about "private legal practitioner"in the legal aid
+Whereas on the one hand, the bill omits the expression “asbestos product” from the act, the regulation continues to refer to “asbestos product”.
+Like the